Iraneus/betamedneed/be-fast.md

 People can quickly drive the patient to the nearest hospital or clinic for medical attention.

-Preferably, people should be aware of available ambulance services and medical response services who have staff trained to quickly identify signs of a stroke and are able to send the appropriate emergency medical response ambulance. <a href="/services/ambulance/">Medneed Ambulance</a> service helps.
+Preferably, people should be aware of available ambulance services and medical response services who have staff trained to quickly identify signs of a stroke and are able to send the appropriate emergency medical response ambulance.

 Most emergency response teams are trained to evaluate the patient quickly, notify the hospital, and transport the patient as quickly as possible to the hospital.